 For dinner tonight, there are several options nearby:

-- Mid-range: Or, take the tram just a few blocks back down toward Fed Square for dinner at iconic Melbourne restaurants MoVida (Spanish) or Supernormal (Japanese).
+• Or take the tram just a few blocks back down toward Fed Square for dinner at iconic Melbourne restaurants MoVida (Spanish) or Supernormal (Japanese).
+These two are some of my fave restaurants in the whole of the city.

 I’ve got a whole lot more Melbourne CBD restaurant recommendations so you can plan your dinner.